patiltejas189/vehicle-tracking-system/DEPLOYMENT.md

 This guide covers deploying the Vehicle Tracking Management System to production using Vercel, Render, and Neon.

+**Last updated:** October 8, 2025 - All API URLs fixed for production deployment.

 ## 📋 Prerequisites

 - GitHub account